JeremiahBoothe/CS210_Project_3_Corner_Grocer/README.md

 *Summarize the project and what problem it was solving.*

 ## Achievements
-What did you do particularly well?
+*What did you do particularly well?*

 ## Enhancement
-Where could you enhance your code?
-How would these improvements make your code more efficient, secure, and so on?
+*Where could you enhance your code?
+How would these improvements make your code more efficient, secure, and so on?*

 ## Challenges
-Which pieces of the code did you find most challenging to write, and how did you overcome this?
-What tools or resources are you adding to your support network?
+*Which pieces of the code did you find most challenging to write, and how did you overcome this?*

+## Support
+*What tools or resources are you adding to your support network?*

 ## Transferable Skills
-What skills from this project will be particularly transferable to other projects or course work?
+*What skills from this project will be particularly transferable to other projects or course work?*

 ## Extensibility
-How did you make this program maintainable, readable, and adaptable?
+*How did you make this program maintainable, readable, and adaptable?*

 # **Project Documentation**
 **Corner Grocer: Daily Purchase Software**